dallaylaen/arrow-sm-js/README.md

 * Given an argument, or _event_, it decides whether to switch to a new state.
 No (meaningful) value is returned.
-Communication to the outside world is done via callbacks (see below).
+Communication with the outside world is done via callbacks (see below).

 The machine function is bindable, so that it can be used as a method and/or use an object to maintain auxiliary state.